 There are at least two good reasons to consider a tactical fixed income strategy to complement a broad market tactical strategy:

 - Eating distributions - some investors would prefer to withdraw distribution income for living expenses than “eat the seed corn”.

 - Tactical diversification - it is exceedingly unwise to put all your eggs in one basket, even when that basket looks far better than all the other baskets on display.

-Before moving on, let's set the stage with explanations of both Market Cycles and Tactical Asset Allocation.
+Before moving on, let's set the stage with a brief explanation of Tactical Asset Allocation.

 Please see What Is Tactical Asset Allocation?
 How Does It Improve Returns? for a more complete discussion of Tactical Asset Allocation.

 Tactical Process For Adaptive Income